alezemelo/SE2_KirunaExplorer/server/API.md

 For all success scenarios, always assume a `200` status code for the API response.
 For requests with wrong format, use a `422` error code.
+For unautorized requests use a `401` error code.
 Specific error scenarios will have their corresponding error code.

 CORS methods to use: GET, DELETE, POST (for adding new things -- NOT idempotent), PUT (for updating things -- idempotent)